vinodkumarhs1962/skinspire_V2/Project_docs/encryption/06_lessons.md

 - Redundant key validations - implemented caching in SecurityConfig
 - Excessive audit logging - added configurable audit levels

-These lessons have been incorporated into our current implementation and should be referenced when making future modifications to the security system.# SkinSpire Encryption System: Lessons Learned and Best Practices
+These lessons have been incorporated into our current implementation and should be referenced when making future modifications to the security system.# Skinspire Encryption System: Lessons Learned and Best Practices

 ## Introduction

-This document captures the key insights, challenges, and best practices identified during the implementation and testing of the SkinSpire encryption system.
+This document captures the key insights, challenges, and best practices identified during the implementation and testing of the Skinspire encryption system.
 These lessons learned will serve as valuable guidance for future development phases and similar healthcare software projects.

 ## Technical Insights